-Table 1.1 Summary of the DPE's Response to 2021 AEMR
+Table 1.1 Summarv of the DPE's Response to 2021 AEMR of the Bi a c floop offee to hear flamit

-DPE Comment Response Schedule 2, Condition 14 Please ensure that all future reports include an 'Operational Summary' section in the report that clearly identifies what production occurred at the project by calendar year.
+DPE Comment Response Schedule 2.
+Condition 14 Please ensure that all future reports include an 'Operational Summary' section in the report that clearly identifies what production occurred at the project by calendar year.
 Preferably including a table that shows production for the current and previous calendar years.
 Noted.
 Refer to Section 2.3.15 Schedule 3, Condition 28 It would be a valuable improvement to have a section in the report named 'Vegetation Management' (or similar) providing important information from any Bush Regeneration Reports.
 Noted.
-Refer to Section 2.4.30 .
+Refer to Section 2.4.30.
 Schedule 5, Condition 11 Future Annual Reviews will be required to demonstrate a more comprehensive review of the project to satisfy Schedule 5, Condition 11 adequately, namely (e), (f) and (g) Noted.
-Refer to Sections 2.4.4 ; 2.4.7 ; 2.4.11 ; and 2.4.20
+Refer to Sections 2.4.4; 2.4.7; 2.4.11; and 2.4.20